 The German language is very precise:

-For example, we can translate the English verb "to remove" into German as "to remove, to eliminate, to pull out, to solve ,to take off, to take out, to subtract, to lift, to strike off, to remedy, to take away, to separate, to detach, to abolish, to set aside, to get rid of", etc. All these verbs have specific information and are used for very specific situations.
-So they have to be understood in context and offer the smallest differences.
+The German language is known for its precision and attention to detail.
+For example, the English verb "to remove" can be translated into German as "to eliminate, to pull out, to solve, to take off, to take out, to subtract, to lift, to strike off, to remedy, to take away, to separate, to detach, to abolish, to set aside, to get rid of," and more.
+Each of these verbs carries specific information and is used in specific situations, so it's important to understand them in context and pay attention to the subtle differences.

 Easier than you think!